 - To get new cell phone connections, the Aadhaar card is used to replace KYC documents like identity proofs and proof of address.

-- The government has been promoting linking of Aadhaar card with the bank account of the individuals so that people can enjoy direct benefit transfers.
+- The government has been promoting the linking of Aadhaar card with the bank account of the individuals so that people can enjoy direct benefit transfers.

-- For example, subsidies for various products such as kerosene, sugar, pulses, rice and other products whose rates are subsidized are directly transferred to the linked account.
+- For example, subsidies for various products such as kerosene, sugar, pulses, rice, and other products whose rates are subsidized are directly transferred to the linked account.

 - The payments of various welfare schemes introduced by the government are directly transferred to the linked account.

-- According to the government orders, those people who have Aadhaar card can use it to avail subsidy on gas cylinders.
+- According to the government orders, those people who have Aadhaar card can use it to avail of subsidy on gas cylinders.

-- To avail the benefits individuals will have to have an Aadhaar card that is linked to the gas connection and also to their bank accounts.
+- To avail of the benefits individuals will have to have an Aadhaar card that is linked to the gas connection and also to their bank accounts.

-- For example, LPG cylinder subsidy amount is directly credited to the Aadhaar linked bank account after the LPG consumer number is linked.
+- For example, the LPG cylinder subsidy amount is directly credited to the Aadhaar linked bank account after the LPG consumer number is linked.

 - The linking of Aadhaar card of those people who are taxpayers with the PAN card has been made mandatory by the Income Tax Department.
 A deadline of March 31, 2018, has been set for PAN card and Aadhaar card linking.

 - In case someone fails to do so, then that person’s income tax return will not be taken up for processing u/s 143(I) of the Income Tax Act.

 - Three simple steps to link Aadhaar with PAN card:-